 We’re not involved in the litigation, and we don’t know the extent to which other marketing advertises the prostate cancer-preventing abilities of MOAD.
 We’re not sure how many MOAD packages are out there with bad advertising.
 Hard to even say if the lawsuit is the right way to approach something like this.
 There’s one thing we do know, though.
 Bayer’s response to CSPI’s claims is out of line.

 Bayer responded by writing a letter to CSPI threatening to sue them for libel.
 A large, multinational drug company suing a non-profit called “Center for Science in the Public Interest.”
-That’s not going to help Bayer find any friends.
+That will not help Bayer find any friends.
 If they believe selenium can prevent prostate cancer, maybe they should fund their own study.
-But, threats and attempts to quash relevant communication about their product—that’s just a bullying tactic.
+But threats and attempts to quash relevant communication about their product—that’s just a bullying tactic.